-Major shareholders (2)
+Major shareholders (1)

-201 - 20 1 4

-Qatar Investment Qatar Investment
+2016 2015

 Thousands of euros Kutxabank, S.A.
-Authority Kutxabank, S.A.
-Authority
+Qatar Investment Authority Kutxabank, S.A.
+Qatar Investment Authority

 Expense and Income

-Finance costs 15 - 45 -
+Finance costs - - 15 -

-Services received 159 - 479 -
+Services received - - 159 -

-Total expenses 174 - 524 -
+Total expenses - 174 -

-Finance income 28 - - -
+Finance income - - 28 -

-Total expenses 28 - - -
+Total income 28 -

 Other transactions

-Finance arrangements: loans and capital contributions (lender) - - 5,267 -

-Dividends and other profits distributed (1) 32,835 21,571 93,278 244,543
+Dividends and other profits distributed (2) - 21,571 32,835 21,57

-- (1) The amounts distributed as dividends and other benefits corresponding to the free of charge allocation rights arising from capital increases agreed by the General Meeting of Shareholders of 27 March 2015, 28 March 2015 and 22 June 2015, respectively, which have been sold to IBERDROLA at a guaranteed price according to the terms of the aforementioned increases. - (2) IBERDROLA treats as a "significant shareholder" any shareholder who exerts a significant influence on the company's financial and operating decisions.
-"Significant influence" is defined as having at least one director on the Board.
+(1) IBERDROLA treats as a major shareholder any shareholder who exerts a significant influence on the company's financial and operating decisions.
+Significant influence is defined as having at least one director on the Board.